cs-4241-2023/a3-persistence/README.md

 This project is a mockup/beginnings of a website that could be used to manage characters for someone creating a book or a game with history they want to keep track of.
 It is specifically focused around keeping track of time, and one can create, delete and modify eras on the timeline that appears to the right.
 Then, any characters they create will be sorted into the eras on the timeline with real time updating.

 ## Project Structure:
+Two HTML files,
-one HTML file, index.html, used to structure both the two tabs and the timeline.
+-index.html, used to structure both the two tabs and the timeline.
+-login.html, used to log a user in and handle github OAuth.

-one js file to manage the server, server.improved.js
+one js file to manage the server, database, OAuth, and other miscellaneous, server.improved.js

 3 js/css file pairs:
 -main.css/main.js, used to handle styling and code for the main page